Bryn Hargreaves: Personal life

-After retiring from rugby league, Hargreaves emigrated to the United States, initially living in Pittsburgh, Pennsylvania before moving to West Virginia.
+After retiring from rugby league, he emigrated to the United States, initially living in Pittsburgh, Pennsylvania before moving to West Virginia.

 Disappearance and death

 In January 2022, Hargreaves was reported missing in Cheat Lake, West Virginia, where he was last residing.
-In March 2023, his family confirmed that Hargreaves's body had been found, 14 months after he was reported missing.
+On 20 March 2023, his family confirmed that his body had been found, 14 months after he was reported missing.